mdn/content/files/en-us/web/progressive_web_apps/tutorials/intro/html/index.md

 ### Up next

 A PWA is a progressive web application.
-At it's core, it is a web application that is progressively enhanced to work offline.
+At its core, it is a web application that is progressively enhanced to work offline.
 Before adding the features required to convert into a PWA, including the [manifest file](/en-US/Docs/Web/Progressive_web_apps/tutorials/intro/manifest), [secure connection](/en-US/Docs/Web/Progressive_web_apps/tutorials/intro/secure), and [service worker](/en-US/Docs/Web/Progressive_web_apps/tutorials/intro/service_worker), we have to make this application work.

 Up next we will create the [basic JavaScript functionality](/en-US/Docs/Web/Progressive_web_apps/tutorials/intro/html) by writing `app.js` to include the basic JavaScript functionality, so we have a functioning application that can be progressively enhanced into a PWA.